dsnopek/godot-docs/tutorials/scripting/gdextension/gdextension_c_example.rst

         destructors.variant_destroy(&ret);
     }

-This helper has some boilerplate but is quite straightforward.
+This helper function has some boilerplate code but is quite straightforward.
 It sets up the two arguments inside stack allocated Variants, then creates an array with pointers to those.
 It also sets up another Variant to keep the return value, which we don't need to construct since the call expects it to be uninitialized.